UTDNebula/utd-rooms/README.md

 ### Documentation

-For any work on the results table see the SyncFusion documentation at https://ej2.syncfusion.com/react/documentation/schedule/getting-started and https://helpej2.syncfusion.com/react/documentation/api/schedule/.
+For any work on the results table see the SyncFusion [Schedule documentation](https://ej2.syncfusion.com/react/documentation/schedule/getting-started) and [API documentation](https://helpej2.syncfusion.com/react/documentation/api/schedule/).

 ### Contact